github/docs/content/development/build-it/setup-the-dev-environment.md

 ---
-title: How to Setup the Development Environment?
+title: How to Setup the Development Environment
 versions: '*'
 ---
 # How to Setup the Development Environment